rki-mf1/omnifluss/docs/pathogens/inv.md

 |INV_ILL_NB2 | /path/to/experiment_NB2_R1.fastq.gz | /path/to/experiment_NB2_R2.fastq.gz |
 |INV_ILL_NB3 | /path/to/experiment_NB3_R1.fastq.gz | /path/to/experiment_NB3_R2.fastq.gz |

-The argument parser will automatically detect the sample and paired-end information provided by the samples sheet.
+The argument parser will automatically detect the sample and paired-end information provided by the sample sheet.
-Technically, the sample sheet can have as many columns as desired, however, only the first three columns are required and have to match the definition table below.
+The sample sheet requires a three-column entry per sample which has to match the definition below.

 | Column | Description |
 | ------ | ----------- |